 First Stop: Breakfast

-The first stop in the Bisbee Guide is of course, the Bisbee Breakfast Club.
-This restaurant used was in the town of Lowell, Arizona, but now it’s part of Bisbee.
+The first stop in the Bisbee Guide is the Bisbee Breakfast Club.
+This restaurant used to be in the town of Lowell, Arizona, but now it’s part of Bisbee.
 It’s also right next to the Lavender Pit.
 While Lowell was once a town in its own right, today it’s little more than a single street (Erie St.) frozen in time.
 I keep going back to the Bisbee Breakfast Club for exactly three reasons: steak, eggs, and a biscuit so big it’s served in a bowl.
 More than once I’ve started my day exploring Bisbee at the Bisbee Breakfast Club.
-Don’t forget to wander around the restaurant and looks for evidence that it was once a drugstore and then a men’s shoe store.
+Don’t forget to wander around the restaurant and looks for evidence that it was once a drugstore and a men’s shoe store.

 Insider Tip: You’re allowed to order half portions

 Hours & Location: 75 Erie St, Bisbee, AZ 85603 7am – 3pm 7 Days a Week

 It won’t take long to wander the single street full of vintage vehicles and nostalgic storefronts.

 Bisbee Guide Stop #3: View the Lavender Pit

 The Lavender Pit is the entire reason for Bisbee’s existence.
 Open-pit copper mining began here in 1917, and trickled to a halt in 1974.
 There’s still a lot of activity going on around mine, although what that is anyone’s guess.

 Take an Underground Mine Tour

 Outfit yourself in a miner’s hard hat, headlamp and yellow raincoat and head underground.
 At the Copper Queen Mine you’ll start to discover Bisbee’s past and the reason for the town’s existence.
 It’s chilly 1,500 ft underground, so you may want to wear long sleeves.